COSC3020/sum-DominicSmithee-1/README.md

 # Sums

+I recieved assistance from Daniel Collins.
+He helped me understand what the for loop was doing in terms of adding elements to an array.

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is